 What is the structure of a software development team?

 Here is how the typical team might look:

 Key software development team roles include:

-- The Project Manager (PM) is in charge of planning and execution, overseeing all processes, delegating tasks among software developers in a team, and communicating with the client.
+- The Project Manager (PM) is in charge of planning and execution, overseeing all processes, delegating tasks among the software developers in a team, and communicating with the client.

 - Designers are in charge of how the product will look and how users will interact with it.

 - Software developers do the actual heavy lifting by writing the code.
-Front-end engineers are focused on a customer-facing part of the product, while back-end engineers take care of the elements that users don’t see.
+Front-end engineers are focused on the customer-facing part of the product, while back-end engineers take care of the elements that users don’t see.

 Other important roles that could be required in a project:

 - Tech Lead is often the most skilled among the software engineers in the development team.
 They are responsible for the technical decision-making on the part of the team.

 - The Team Lead is a technical expert too, but with a focus on the management process.